Vijayanth-Reddy-K/Simpletask-Modifications/Individual Functions for Filtering and Grouping.md

 end
 ```

-This generic tool will then group all tasks according to the return value, which will be the parameter in question.
+This generic script will then group all tasks according to the return value, which will be the parameter in question.
 For example, if you wish to know what `f.due` is, simply use:

 ```lua
 function onGroup(t, f, e)